WillGibson/advent-of-code-2019-java-learning-exercise/README.md

 ## The exercises

-Run `mvn spring-boot:run` in your terminal, the answers will be in the console output.
+Run `mvn spring-boot:run` in your terminal the visit http://localhost:8080/?day=02 in your browser to see the answers.

 ## The tests

 Run `mvn test` in your terminal.

+N.B.
+This is not currently running the user acceptance tests, but they can be run from Intellij...